 Despite Google’s ever-evolving search algorithms, there’s one thing we know for sure: backlinks are and will likely remain one of the most important ranking factors in search results.

 High-quality, authoritative backlinks signal search engines that others vouch for your content.
 And if several sites link to the same website, search engines can infer that the content is worth linking to.
 Plus, backlinks are great at sending traffic to your site—regardless of being ‘dofollow’ or ‘nofollow.’

-In a nutshell, backlinks improve your chances of ranking high in search results.
+In a nutshell, backlinks improve your Google search rankings.

 However, it’s not all black and white.
 All links aren’t created equal; there are good and bad links.

 There are some scenarios where backlinks can hurt your SEO, or worse, get your website penalized!

 If the website you’ve received a backlink from is low domain authority, then that backlink isn’t very helpful.
 Similarly, paid links, links that violate Google’s Webmaster Guidelines, links in spam comments, and links from penalized domains and links farms are all toxic and can negatively impact your website’s performance.